5 Ready-To-Wear Brands That Produce Trendy Plant-Based Apparel

 All of these 5 ready-to-wear brands: Burberry, JW Anderson, Lee Matthews, Rachel Antonoff, and Rosie Assoulin inspire me.
 It is exciting to look on their site and view their past and recent collections, and see that they support the plant-based textile industry, and they design and produce so much plant-based apparel.

-Watching the shows and collections of inspiring ready-to-wear brands that are not only supporting the Earth, but also supporting human health by producing plant-based apparel will help us, and
+Watching the shows and collections of inspiring ready-to-wear brands that are not only supporting the Earth, but also supporting human health by producing plant-based apparel will help us, and inspire us.

 It is challenging to find RTW brands that produce fashion made predominantly with plant-based fashion fabrics.
-Not every type of garment can be made in 100% plant-based fabric at this point, and it will take some time for the fashion industry to produce more plant-based apparel.
+Not every type of garment can be made in 100% plant-based fabric at this point, it will take some time for the fashion industry to produce more plant-based apparel.
 The fashion industry is currently in transition.

 Want to read more articles?
 Check them out here: HIGHLIGHTS